charlesclz03/flowforge/DOCS/deployment/DEPLOYMENT_READY.md

 ## 🚀 Deployment Summary

-FlowForge has achieved **100% Bible Alignment** and is fully deployed to production.
+Freestyla has achieved **100% Bible Alignment** and is fully deployed to production.

 ### What's Live: